GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 this.zoom_level = new_zoom
 ```

-[^2]: This scale factor actually needs to be exponential, otherwise the zooming will get slower and slower as you zoom in.
+[^2]: This scale factor actually needs increase exponentially, otherwise the zooming will get slower and slower as you zoom in.

 ## Range requests and service worker abuse